jr0d/mercury/docs/dev_environment.rst

 Mercury implements a micro-services architecture.
 This allows us to deploy and scale components independently.
 Unfortunately, such an architecture slightly complicates the development process when compared to a monolithic application.
-Instead of only installing and running a single service element, we instead install and run several components.
+Instead of installing and running a single service element, we must install and run several components.

 The first component is the mercury-common package.
 This package, as the name implies, contains common libraries used by two or more discrete components.
 Following common, are the mercury-inventory,